RhetTbull/textinator/README.md

 - Press ⌘ + ⇧ + 4 (`Cmd + Shift + 4`) to take a screenshot then paste the detected text wherever you'd like it to be.

 - Textinator can also monitor the clipboard for changes which means you can also copy an image from any app or press Control + ⌘ + ⇧ + 4 (`Ctrl + Cmd + Shift + 4`) to take a screenshot and copy it to the clipboard without creating a screenshot file.
 Textinator will then detect any text in the image and copy it to the clipboard, overwriting the copied image.
+This feature can be disabled by unchecking the "Detect text in images on clipboard" checkbox in the menu.

+- You can also use Textinator from the [Services menu](https://macreports.com/what-is-the-services-menu-in-macos/) in Finder.

 ## Settings

 - `Text detection threshold confidence`: The confidence threshold for text detection.
 The higher the value, the more accurate the text detection will be but a higher setting may result in some text not being detected (because the detected text was below the specified threshold).
 The default value is 'Low' which is equivalent to a [VNRecognizeTextRequest](https://developer.apple.com/documentation/vision/vnrecognizetextrequest?language=objc) confidence threshold of `0.3` (Medium = `0.5`, Migh = `0.8`).
 - `Text recognition language`: Select language for text recognition (languages listed by [ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and are limited to those which your version of macOS supports).
 - `Always detect English`: If checked, always attempts to detect English text in addition to the primary language selected by `Text recognition language` setting.
+- `Detect text in images on clipboard`: If checked, Textinator will monitor the clipboard for changes and detect any text in any images copied to the clipboard.
+This feature can be disabled by unchecking the "Detect text in images on clipboard" checkbox in the menu.
+- `Pause text detection`: If checked, Textinator will not detect text in screenshots or images copied to the clipboard.
+If paused, the menu bar icon will change and the menu will show `Resume text detection` instead of `Pause text detection`.
 - `Detect QR Codes`: In addition to detecting text, also detect QR codes and copy the decoded payload text to the clipboard.
 - `Notification`: Whether or not to show a notification when text is detected.
 - `Keep linebreaks`: Whether or not to keep linebreaks in the detected text; if not set, linebreaks will be stripped.
 - `Append to clipboard`: Append to the clipboard instead of overwriting it.
 - `Clear clipboard`: Clear the clipboard.
+- `Confirm clipboard changes`: Show a confirmation dialog with detected text before copying to the clipboard.
 - `Start Textinator on login`: Add Textinator to the Login Items list so it will launch automatically when you login.
 This will cause Textinator to prompt for permission to send AppleScript events to the System Events app (see screnshot below).
 - `About Textinator`: Show the about dialog.
 - `Quit Textinator`: Quit Textinator.